MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-work-checks.md

 6. On the **Cheque** page, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 7. If your printer is set up to print cheques, choose the **Print** button.
 Otherwise, choose the **Send to** button, select the **PDF Document** option, choose the **OK** button, and then print the PDF document.

-    The physical cheques can now be brought to the bank for processing.
+    The physical cheques can now be sent to the vendors for processing.
 Proceed to post the payment as applied to the vendor and thereby paid in the system.
 8. Choose the **Post** action.

 Fully applied vendor ledger entries and bank ledger entries are created.